piccolomo/plotext/readme/basic.md

 ```console
 python3 -c "import plotext as plt; y = plt.sin(); plt.plot(y, fillx = True); plt.title('Stem Plot'); plt.show()"
 ```
 ![stem](https://raw.githubusercontent.com/piccolomo/plotext/master/data/stem.png)
+If a numerical value is provided, it is intended as the `y` or `x` level, respectively, where the filling stops.
+If the code `internal` is provided, the filling will stop when another data point is reached horizontally or vertically (if it exists).

 [Main Guide](https://github.com/piccolomo/plotext#guide), [Basic Plots](https://github.com/piccolomo/plotext/blob/master/readme/basic.md#basic-plots)